MiaoYuFei/437group11/README.md

   - newsList: list of news.
 Refer to utilities.ts INews for news format.

-  - total_count: total number of news.
+  - totalCount: total number of news.
 Only returned for first page.

-### `/api/news/getnewsbyticker`
+### `/api/news/setnewsuseraction`

+Set user's action for news: like/un-like, collect/un-collect

 #### Request

-- ticker: the ticker requested.

-- page: number of page.
-Optional.
-Default 1.

-#### Response

-- code: number, 200 if update succeded, 403 if restricted by security policies.

-- data:

-  - newsList: list of news.
-Refer to vue file for news format.

-  - total_count: total number of news.
-Only returned for first page.

-### `/api/news/getnewsbycategory`

-#### Request

-- category: the category code.

-- page: number of page.
-Optional.
-Default 1.

-#### Response

-- code: number, 200 if update succeded, 403 if restricted by security policies.

-- data:
+- news_id: News id.

-  - newsList: list of news.
-Refer to vue file for news format.

-  - total_count: total number of news.
-Only returned for first page.
+- liked: 1 if liked 0 otherwise.

+- collected: 1 if liked 0 otherwise.

 ## Calling API